SkepticMystic/BC-wiki/docs/Getting Started/Views.md

 If it is _not_ checked, you will only see items that _don't_ match the regex

-## Down View
+## Tree View

-The Down View shows the results of [Create Local Index](/docs/Commands/Create-Index#local-index) for the currently active note.
+The Tree View shows the results of [Create Local Index](/docs/Commands/Create-Index#local-index) for the currently active note.

 ![](https://imgur.com/ZEJyEQ4.png)